 The Nissan Micra used to be the mainstay of learners, new drivers and thrifty motorists.
 But then Nissan made a mess of it with the dull 2010 model.
-But now it’s set to make a miraculous comeback, because this version is a really good little car.
+Fortunately, the 2017 model is a huge improvement in all areas.

 It’s even available with a host of personalisation features, so you can get vibrant interior and exterior details, a variety of different alloy wheel designs, upholstery finishes and even decals or roof stripes.
 But if you fancy any of that stuff, prepare to pay for it – the Micra isn’t cheap if you start ticking boxes.

-All the final suspension and steering development was undertaken in the UK and it shows – the Micra makes light work of uneven, potholed British roads.
-It’s not so soft that it wallows in corners, but it's supple enough to make for comfortable driving, plus it’s quiet at motorway speeds.
+All the final suspension and steering development was undertaken in the UK and the Micra makes light work of uneven, potholed British roads.
+It can't match the class best (like the Fiesta) for handling, but it's composed nonetheless.

 The cabin is nicely finished, with a neat layout and some plush material choices, plus it’s fairly practical.
 The back row is big enough for adults at a push, while the boot is a decent size and shape.
 There is a high load lip – but that’s only an issue with bulky, heavy items.